CCI-MOC/documentation/docs/source/Ceilometer-Installation-in-NE-Env..md

 # Ceilometer Introduction
-To learn more about Ceilometer in our production environment, please go here: [[Ceilometer Introduction]].
+To learn more about Ceilometer in our production environment, please go here: [Ceilometer Introduction](Ceilometer-Introduction.html).
 This will give you a background on how ceilometer is installed that will help you understand this guide.

 #Install MongoDB